mirage/capnp-rpc/README.md

 ## Tutorial

 This tutorial creates a simple echo service and then extends it.
-It shows how to use most of the features of the library, including defining services, using encryption and authentication over network links, and saving service state to disk.
+It shows how to use most of the features of the library, including defining services, sending and receiving messages, and using encryption and authentication over network links.

+When following the tutorial, you should be able to create all the files yourself, following the instructions.
+If you get stuck, you can find complete solutions in the [examples](./examples/) directory.

 ### A basic echo service

-Start by writing a [Cap'n Proto schema file][schema].
+We start by writing a [Cap'n Proto schema file][schema]:
-For example, here is a very simple echo service:

 ```capnp
 interface Echo {